Florida State vs. Syracuse NCAA Football Odds, Plays and Insights | October 2, 2021

-Oddsmakers give the Florida State Seminoles (0-4, 0-0 ACC) the edge when they host the Syracuse Orange (3-1, 0-0 ACC) on Saturday, October 2, 2021 in a matchup between ACC opponents at Bobby Bowden Field at Doak Campbell Stadium.
-Florida State is favored by 4.5 points.
-The over/under is 52 for this game.
+The Florida State Seminoles (0-4, 0-0 ACC) are 4.5-point favorites when they host the Syracuse Orange (3-1, 0-0 ACC) in conference action on Saturday, October 2, 2021 at Bobby Bowden Field at Doak Campbell Stadium.
+The point total for the outing is set at 52.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.